wavefrontHQ/docs/pages/doc/proxies_configuring.md

 For containers, the proxy image version is determined by the `image` property in the configuration file.
 You can set this to `image: wavefronthq/proxy:latest`, or specify a proxy version explicitly.
 The proxies are not stateful.
 Your configuration is managed in your `yaml` file.
 It's safe to use  `proxy:latest` -- we ensure that proxies are backward compatible.

+## Customizing Proxy Settings for Docker

+When you run a Wavefront proxy inside a Docker container, you can tweak proxy configuration settings that are properties in the `wavefront.conf` file directly from the Docker `run` command.
+You use the WAVEFRONT_PROXY_ARGS environment variable and pass in the property name as a long form argument.

+For example, add `e WAVEFRONT_PROXY_ARGS="-pushRateLimit 1000"` to your docker `run` command to specify a rate limit of 1000 pps for the proxy.

+See the [Wavefront Proxy configuration file](https://github.com/wavefrontHQ/java/blob/master/pkg/etc/wavefront/wavefront-proxy/wavefront.conf.default) for a full list.

 <a name="ansible"></a>

 ## Installing Proxies on Multiple Linux Hosts